Tokwat Baboy Recipe

 Instructions

-- Add salt and whole peppercorn
+- Add salt and whole peppercorn1 tablespoon whole peppercorn, 1/2 teaspoon salt

 - Microwave for 1 minute.